Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 UClubBuffetSalad

 The options available were more like snacking options rather than a buffet.
-The salad did not look appetizing and I probably would not have eaten it even if I was hungry.
+The salad did not look appetizing, and I probably would not have eaten it if I had been hungry.

 UClubBuffet

-The cheese looked a bit more appetizing but again, I was full from having dinner just an hour earlier so I didn’t bother helping myself.
+The cheese looked more appetizing, but again, I was full from having dinner just an hour earlier, so I didn’t bother helping myself.

 UClubBrownies